Technyze/XIVHotbar2/README.md

 - Weaponswitching skills show up after a delay sometimes, especially when logging in.
 - Sometimes when learning a spell the hotbar will make a brief flicker.
 - Icons occasionally brifelyflicker after zoning
 - On beastmaster when releasing a charmed pet, pet commands dont clear from the hotbar.
 This appears to be related to the game/private servers.
 This issue does not appear to be a problem with jug pets/call beast.
+- Scroll icon overlay will sometimes display on all spells briefly after zoning/logging it.

 ## Encountered Bug or Feature Request?